-As perhaps humanity’s oldest book, the Rigveda remains one of its most mysterious.
+As perhaps humanity’s oldest book, the Rigveda remains one of its most mysterious and transformative.

-The Rigveda is the oldest of India’s ancient Vedic texts, extending back by traditional estimates to 3000 BCE or earlier.
+The Rigveda is the oldest of India’s ancient Vedic texts, extending back by traditional estimates to 3000 BCE or even much earlier.

 Today in the twenty-first century, the Rigveda remains one of the most important books for all humanity, providing not only glimpses of the origins of civilization but a cosmic vision that transcends all time.

 The Rigveda is the oldest surviving text from the ancient world, which best preserves the voice and message of our ancient ancestors and spiritual guides.
-As such, it forms a unique living link with our ancient origins.
+As such, it forms a unique living link with our ancient origins undistorted by modern interpretations.